Spyrals-IO/restruct/README.md

 }

 ````
-Here we combine two schema into one.
+_or_ let us combine two schema into one.
-The or function state that a Person instance will be either a User instance or a Citizen instance.

-This will raise a compilation error if the schema used to build the Person schema are not his direct childrens.
-In the same manner, another error will be raised if all the childrens schema aren't mixed together.
+The personSchema can be infer if all his children are mixed together and only his children.

 ### Path

-It's possible to specify where you want to read / write your data.
+It's possible to specify where to read / write your data.
 Instead of just giving a name to your fields, give them a full path.

 This path can be build from String and Int.
-Strings will be interpret as object name in the structure and Int as Array index.
+Strings will be interpreted as objects names in the structure and Ints as array indexes.

 ````scala
 import io.github.methrat0n.restruct.schema.Schema